thanpolas/discord-bot-template/README.md

 ## Needed Environment Variables

-All targets require the following environment variables (add new as needed):

--   `DISCORD_BOT_TOKEN` The Discord token of the bot.

-This project also supports a [`.env` file][dotenv] which is on `.gitignore` for your convenience when developing on your local.
+This project supports [`.env` file][dotenv] which is on `.gitignore` for your convenience when developing on your local.
+Needed environment variables can be found on `.env-template` which you should copy to `.env` and edit.

 # Development Operations / Maintenance